Labannya22/COIT20265/gns3/README.md

 This directory contains the controlled virtual-network laboratory developed for the **COIT20265 Network Anomaly Detection Project**.

-The laboratory is designed to generate reproducible normal and controlled anomalous network traffic, capture PCAP files, generate Zeek logs, and prepare network-flow information for later anomaly-detection testing.
+The laboratory is designed to generate reproducible normal and controlled anomalous network traffic, capture PCAP files, generate Zeek logs, and prepare connection-level information for later anomaly-detection testing.

 ---